RAF-87/win-back-cat/README.md

 ### Prerequisites:

-- Python should be preinstalled on latest versions of Windows, check by running `python --version` on command prompt (Install it if missing).
+- Python should be preinstalled on latest versions of Windows.
+- You can check by running `python --version` on command prompt (Install it if missing).

 <br />
 <br />